siewmeng/sm/file04_closure.md

 print("The result is \(result)") // 15 will be printed
 ...
 ```
 As can be seen from the above example, user passes an integer 3 and a function *manipulateValue* to the *processValue* function.
+Function *manipulateValue* will be used by function *processValue* for manipulating data.
+By looking at the *var result* statement, one cannot tell how does function *manipulateValue* works unless searching for its definition.

+There is a way to define the body of function *manipulateValue* within function *processValue*.